Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Abstract

 \section{Abstract}

-Computationally cheap yet accurate enough dynamical models are vital for real-time capable nonlinear optimization and model-based control.
+Computationally cheap yet accurate dynamical models are {a key requirement} for real-time capable nonlinear optimization and model-based control.
 When given a computationally expensive high-order prediction model, a reduction to a lower-order simplified model can enable such real-time applications.
-Herein, we review state-of-the-art nonlinear model order reduction methods and provide a theoretical comparison of method properties.
-Additionally, we discuss both general-purpose methods and tailored approaches for (chemical) process systems and we identify similarities and differences between these methods.
-As manifold-Galerkin approaches currently do not account for inputs in the construction of the reduced state subspace, we extend these methods to dynamical systems with inputs.
+Herein, we review nonlinear model order reduction methods and provide a comparison of method {characteristics}.
+Additionally, we discuss both general-purpose methods and tailored approaches for chemical process systems and we identify similarities and differences between these methods.
+As {machine learning} manifold-Galerkin approaches currently do not account for inputs in the construction of the reduced state subspace, we extend these methods to dynamical systems with inputs.
 In a comparative case study, we apply eight established model order reduction methods to an air separation process model: POD-Galerkin, nonlinear-POD-Galerkin, manifold-Galerkin, dynamic mode decomposition, Koopman theory, manifold learning with latent predictor, compartment modeling, and model aggregation.
-Herein, we do not investigate hyperreduction (reduction of FLOPS).
+Herein, we do not investigate hyperreduction{, \ie,} {reduction of floating point operations}.
 Based on our findings, we discuss strengths and weaknesses of the model order reduction methods.